-In this post, I’ll take you through some of my favorites and show you 5 Microwaves that have functionality, reliability and most importantly look good.
+In this post, I’ll take you through some of my favourites and show you 5 Microwaves that have functionality, reliability and most importantly look good.

-After going through our research, we have come up with a list of the ‘Best Value Microwaves’ of 2017.
-These Microwave models are rated by the majority of buyers as better than the rest.
+After going through our research, we have come up with a list of the ‘Best Value Microwaves’ of 2018′.
+These Microwave models have been rated by owners as better than the rest.

-Our selection criteria are stringent, and we update the Top 5 list when a better Microwave is released on the market.
+The selection criteria are stringent, and we update the Top 5 list when better Microwaves hit the market.

-Kenmore’s well-constructed 73092 microwave takes number one position in our list of low priced models.
-Due to its mid-size case, the Kenmore fits into any kitchen bench-top with ease.
-Manufactured in China to keep costs low but designed by Sears gives this oven a great design for a great price.
+Toshiba’s well-constructed microwave takes the number one position on our list of low priced models.
+Due to its mid-size case, the Toshiba ML-EM34P fits into any kitchen bench-top with ease.
+Manufactured in China to keep costs low but designed by Sears gives this oven a useful design with a low price.
 It’s powerful enough to defrost large meals with its 900 Watt motor, although if you’re looking an oven to defrost quickly, look at our Panasonic recommendation.

 One of the best microwave ovens for a low price around the $80 range.
-Our selection for the best value microwave on the market.
+We’ve rated this oven as the best value microwave on the market.

-The stainless steel model includes a door handle, rather than a button as found on the colored versions.
-The glass turntable is very easy to clean, and the Microwave programming is very easy to use, so you don’t need to read complicated instructions.
+The stainless steel model includes a door handle, rather than a button as found on the coloured versions.
+The glass turntable is very easy to clean, and Microwave programming is very simple to use, so you don’t need to read complicated instructions.

 Our selection for the best small microwave oven on the market.

-Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budge priced microwaved, although usually priced just over the $100 mark. takes number one position in our list.
-Due to its mid-size the microwave fits into any kitchen with ease, but is also powerful enough to defrost large meals quickly with it’s 1200 Watt motor which is the largest in the lower price ranges.
+Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget-priced microwaved, although usually rated just over the $100 mark.
+Takes the number one position on our list.
+Due to its mid-size, the microwave fits into any kitchen with ease but is also powerful enough to defrost large meals quickly with its 1200 Watt motor which is the largest in the lower price ranges.

 Inexpensive Microwave Buying Guide

-The cheapest microwave ovens are typically smaller, (interior capacity) and just right for dorm rooms and kitchens designed for smaller families.
+The cheapest microwave ovens are typically smaller, (internal capacity) and just right for dorm rooms and kitchens designed for smaller families.